yulondawyatt/unit-fundamentals/intro-to-command-line/readme.md

 **..** represents the parent directory

-So if you want to go up a directory, regardless of where you are, you can simply type:
+So if you want to go up a directory, regardless of where you are, you can type:

 ```bash
 $ cd ..
 ```

-Similarly you can navigate up multiple directories by doing:
+Similarly, you can navigate up multiple directories by doing the following:

 ```bash
 $ cd ../..
 $ cd ../../../
 ```

-You can keep adding on lines, but if you put too many, you will just wind up at the root.
+You can keep adding on lines, but if you put too many, you will wind up at the root.

-The next two lines are equivalent - if you want to explicitly specify `.` you can, but it's not required.
+The following two lines are equivalent - if you want to specify `.`, you can explicitly, but it's not required.

 ```bash
 $ cd ./Documents
 $ cd Documents
 ```

 Note that `cd .Documents` is not valid.
-That's because it's not a proper path, you still need the `/` after `.`
+That's because it's not a proper path.
+You still need the `/` after `.`

 Think of the `.` as "start here".
-Therefore the `./` can be thought of as "start here, then go down" .
+Therefore the `./` can be thought of as "start here, then go down".

 ## Creating Files and Folders